-Through a multi-stage disposition process, the study started with a broad inventory list of 204 measures, based on multiple data sources and references on emerging measures in the US.
-This list was then refined to identify high-potential measures, to a number of 39.
-Then, after researching further the measures and discussing the objectives of the study, the final list of measures was laid out and includes 8 high-potential opportunities for Connecticut.
-The selected measures were subjected to a deep dive analysis, incorporating both qualitative and quantitative assessments to estimate their cost-effectiveness and savings potential at project and market scales

 Study Objectives and Approach

-The objective of the study is to identify and study candidate technologies for the next cycle of Connecticut’s Conservation and Load Management Plan which can support sustained growth in energy efficiency achievements.
+The objective of the study is to identify and study candidate emerging technologies for the next cycle of Connecticut’s Conservation and Load Management Plan which can support sustained growth in energy efficiency achievements.

 The study involves the identification of candidate technologies, a multi-stage screening process based on increasingly detailed information, and finally an in-depth review of key technologies relevant to Connecticut.
 The outcome of each step is fully documented in a companion workbook to this report.

-The screening process focused on identifying emerging energy efficient measures where additional research was required to provide a reasonable understanding of promising technologies, and steps the utilities could take in the next 1-5 years to support their successful introduction in Connecticut in order to unlock additional energy savings in the future.
+The screening process focused on identifying emerging energy efficient measures where additional research was required to provide a reasonable understanding of promising technologies and steps the utilities could take in the next 1-5 years to support their successful introduction in Connecticut – now and later - in order to unlock additional energy savings in the future.
+The study only considered measures providing energy savings, as such, demand-response only measures have not been considered in the study.

 Figure ES- 1: Screening Process